cloudfoundry-attic/common/nats-rpc/README.md

   # Exported methods take a request object.
 To send back a reply for this
   # request, the #reply method on the request object should be used.
+  #
   # The arguments for the request as passed by the caller can be accessed
   # using the #payload method on the request object.
+The return value of this
+  # method is deserialized JSON, where the argument that is sent by the client
+  # is serialized using JSON.

   def my_method(request)
     request.reply(request.payload)